Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Jonesborough is slightly more expensive than basic independent or assisted living, it is still relatively affordable compared to other parts of the country and comparable to nearby Tennessee cities.

-Four Oaks Health Care Center is known for providing memory care services in Washington county, Tennessee.
-It can accommodate no more than 84 older adults.
-Four Oaks Health Care Center offers luxurious amenities that include scheduled escort services, registered nurses that specialize in dementia care and activities tailored to dementia to any seniors who reside in Jonesborough, TN and nearby areas.
+Four Oaks Health Care Center specializes in providing dementia care in Washington county, Tennessee.
+It can accommodate a maximum of 84 elderly residents.
+Four Oaks Health Care Center offers luxury amenities that include monitoring of medications, caregiving staff trained for Alzheimer’s care and special dementia and Alzheimer’s programs to increase feelings of comfort to any seniors with dementia who reside in Jonesborough, TN and nearby areas.
 Four Oaks Health Care Center is located at 1101 Persimmon Ridge Rd, 37659 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

 Medicare generally does not cover the full cost of memory care facilities in Jonesborough, Tennessee.
 This is because memory care is typically considered a type of long-term care, which is not covered under Medicare’s standard coverage plans.
 However, there are exceptions and specific circumstances where Medicare can help reduce costs for medical treatments and services associated with memory care.